petter-holmberg/cpp-ref/classes.md

 Binary operators are typically implemented as non-members to maintain symmetry (for example, when adding a complex number and an integer, if `operator+` is a member function of the complex type, then only complex+integer would compile, and not integer+complex).

-Try to implement `operator+` only for binary operations that are both associative and commutative, and `operator*` for binary operations that are associative but not commutative.
+Try to implement `operator+` only for binary operations that are both associative and commutative, and `operator*` for binary operations that are associative but not necessarily commutative.
+[Stepanov09](#Stepanov09) §5.1

     class T {
     public: